ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Documented information

-Stage 1 determines whether the organization is ready for full certification audit.
+Stage 1 determines whether the organization is prepared for full certification.

 Step 8: Stage 2 Audit (Certification Audit)